IvanGavlik/HealthCare-Management-System/README.md

 * patient feedback vs patient service SRP -> also modularizazion
 * connect feedback with Appointment (feedbcak for only done appontments)
 * create diagrams
+* standardize output create and use one class
+* where i need singletons, and where more object (should go with the factor ? )